 Tanzania offers a wide variety of opportunities for expatriates and international businesses alike.
 However, with these opportunities come an array of challenges.
-If you plan to expand your business to Tanzania, you’ll need to put together a skilled team of employees.
+If you plan to expand your company to Tanzania, you’ll need to put together a skilled team of employees.
 Many international companies choose to relocate some existing workers and hire new talent abroad.
 If you take this route, it will be up to you to make sure foreign employees who make the move to Tanzania with you have the appropriate visas and work permits.

 Table of Contents

-What Types of Working Visas Are Available in Tanzania?
+Types of Work Visas in Tanzania

 Like any other country, Tanzania has specific guidelines in place for foreign nationals who plan to travel within its borders.
 A variety of visas are available to foreigners, and the most common types follow: